 Name and Municipality of Residence Position with the Company Director Since Principal Occupation during the five preceding years (4) Securities Beneficially Owned, Controlled or Directed (1) William Fisher (3) Toronto, Canada Director February 2008 Mr. Fisher is a Director of the Company.
-Mr. Fisher is the Executive Chairman of GoldQuest Mining Corporation, non-Executive Chairman of Rame Energy Limited, and a Director of Horizonte Minerals.
+Mr. Fisher is the Executive Chairman of GoldQuest Mining Corporation, non- Executive Chairman of Rame Energy Limited, and a Director of Horizonte Minerals.
 He was a Director of PC Gold from 2008-2013.
 He also acted as Chief Executive Officer and director of GlobeStar Mining Corporation from August 2001 to February 2008.
 Mr. Fisher was also Chairman of the board of directors of Aurelian Resources Inc. which was sold to Kinross in September 2008.
-174,203 Christophe Vereecke (2) Paris, France Director December 2015 Mr. Vereecke is a director of the Company, an entrepreneur, and has been involved in the startup of several businesses including cofounder and former chief financial officer of Business Oil Platform, a physical oil trading and logistics company operating in Central and Eastern Europe.
+334,203 Christophe Vereecke (2) Paris, France Director December 2015 Mr. Vereecke is a director of the Company, an entrepreneur, and has been involved in the startup of several businesses including co- founder and former chief financial officer of Business Oil Platform, a physical oil trading and logistics company operating in Central and Eastern Europe.
 Mr. Vereecke's current investment advisory firm specializes in private client fund management focused in the extractive industry, mine royalties, precious metals and the diamond markets.
 His finance background includes independent consultancy to the wealth management and private equity sectors, and earlier in his career he was a sell side analyst.
-290,000 Martin Walter Toronto, Canada Director and President and Chief Executive Officer June 2011 Mr. Walter is the Chief Executive Officer of the Company since 2010, as well as President, and Director of the Board since 2011.
-Mr. Walter is also President of Vena Resources Inc. since September 11, 2014, and CEO since March 8, 2016.
-He is a cofounder and a former Director of Crown Point Ventures Ltd. (December 2006-April 2012) and also previously Executive Vice President of Aquiline Resources Inc. until the sale of that company to Pan American Silver in December 2009.
-He is also the former president, CEO and director of Sierra Minerals Inc. (2004-2008).
-2,611,166

-Name and Municipality of Residence Position with the Company Director Since Principal Occupation during the five preceding years (4) Securities Beneficially Owned, Controlled or Directed (1) Flora Wood (2) Toronto, Canada Director January 2014 Ms. Wood is a Director of the Company and is currently Director, Investor Relations at Sherritt International.
+305,000 Flora Wood (2) Toronto, Canada Director January 2014 Ms. Wood is a Director of the Company and is currently Director, Investor Relations at Sherritt International.
 She was formerly Director, Investor Relations at Essar Steel Algoma Inc., and Director, Investor Relations at Inmet Mining from 2010 until the company's acquisition by First Quantum Minerals in 2013.
 Prior to that, she was with Aquiline Resources Inc. (2007 - 2009), and Laramide Resources (2007 - 2010).
+322,413 Chris Stewart Port Perry, Canada President and Chief Executive officer Not Applicable Mr. Stewart is the President and Chief Executive Officer of the Company since December 5, 2016.
+Mr. Stewart joined Treasury from Kirkland Lake Gold Inc. where he was the Vice President of Operations (2014 - 2016).
+In addition to his recent experience at Kirkland Lake Gold, Mr. Stewart was the President and CEO of Liberty Mines Inc. (2011 - 2013).
+Nil

-122,413 Greg Ferron Toronto, Canada Vice President Corporate Development n/a Mr. Ferron is the Vice President Corporate Development of Treasury Metals.
-Mr. Ferron is also the VP Corporate Development for Laramide Resources Ltd. Prior thereto Head of Global Mining, Business Development and Senior Listings Manager of Toronto Stock Exchange and TSX-V. 219,100 Dennis Gibson Oakville, Canada Chief Financial Officer n/a Mr. Gibson is the Chief Financial Officer of the Company since July 1, 2010.
-He is also CFO of Laramide Resources Ltd. since 2006, and current Chief Financial Officer of Vena Resources Inc, since September 2014, and prior thereto Vice-President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc.; and, former Chief Financial Officer of Aquiline Resources Inc. (2006-2009).
-110,957
+Name and Municipality of Residence Position with the Company Director Since Principal Occupation during the five preceding years (4) Securities Beneficially Owned, Controlled or Directed (1) Greg Ferron Toronto, Canada Vice President Corporate Not Applicable Mr. Ferron is the Vice President Corporate Development of Treasury Metals.
+Mr. Ferron 294,100 Toronto, Canada Development is also the VP Corporate Development for Laramide Resources Ltd. Prior thereto Head of Global Mining, Business Development and Senior Listings Manager of Toronto Stock Exchange and TSX-Venture.
+Dennis Gibson Chief Not Mr. Gibson is the Chief Financial Officer of 110,957 Oakville, Canada Financial Officer Applicable the Company since July 1, 2010.
+He is also CFO of Laramide Resources Ltd. since 2006, and current Chief Financial Officer of Forrester Metals Inc., since September 2014, and prior thereto Vice-President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc.; and, former Chief Financial Officer of Aquiline Resources Inc. (2006-2009).